AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 12-fizzbuzz.py*

-*Write a function that prints the numbers from 1 to 100 separated by a space.*
+*Function that prints the numbers from 1 to 100 separated by a space.*

 1. For multiples of three print Fizz instead of the number and for multiples of five print 6.
 2. For numbers which are multiples of both three and five print FizzBuzz.